shahidk550/codingTasks/README.md

 Hash passwords inputted by the user.

 The program prompts the user to enter a password or word they want to hash.
-With the use of bcrypt library the pregram also adds a salt to make the password more secure.
+With the use of bcrypt library the programs also adds a salt to make the password more secure.

-The main purpose of this task was to learn about setting up virtual enviroments in Python and hashing.
+The main purpose of this task was to learn about setting up virtual environments in Python and hashing.

 ## Installation